 We plan to add the following datasets/types to the UK Water Resources Portal in the future:

-- satellite data such as the Vegetation Condition Index and soil moisture
+- Satellite data such as the Vegetation Condition Index

 The UK Water Resources Portal was primarily developed in the ENDOWS project (Engaging diverse stakeholders and publics with outputs from the UK Drought and Water Scarcity Programme), funded by the Natural Environment Research Council award number NE/L01016X/1.
 Additional funding was provided by the Natural Environment Research Council award number NE/R016429/1 as part of the UK-SCAPE programme delivering National Capability.